 Driving to Morzine gives you lots of flexibility, but with Brexit now in place, there are a few changes you need to think about when planning your trip.
 In this post, we’ll go through some practical information about driving to and through France post Brexit.
 Then we can go into what the ferry companies and we are doing to keep your mind at rest with ever changing travel restrictions.
 Don’t worry - you’ll see that driving to Morzine can be hassle-free and part of the adventure.

 Getting To France From The UK

 The great news about driving to France is that there is a multitude of options to suit you.
-Which option you choose will depend on where you are located in the UK, your budget, the ferry or train times, and your personal preference.
+Which option you choose will depend on where you are located in the UK, your budget, the ferry or train times, and personal preference.

 Crossing The Channel By Ferry

 Hopping on a ferry at Dover and arriving in Calais just 90 minutes later is one of the most popular ways of traveling to France from the UK.
 With more than 20 ferry crossings per day, taking your car across the Channel is easy.

 Once onboard, all you have to do is relax, have a drink or a bite to eat and wait for your arrival to France.
 Courtesy of Brexit, duty-free shopping has just got a lot more interesting!
 So make time to visit the shop onboard and take advantage of those extra savings!
 If Dover isn’t your best option on the south coast, you can embark at Portsmouth, Poole, Plymouth, and Newhaven to other French ports like Caen, Dieppe, Dunkerque and, St Malo.
 DFDS is one of the leading cross-channel ferry companies.
 You can see more about DFDS offers and also see their cancellation policies etc on their very helpful FAQ’s page: DFDS Ferries to France FAQ’s around Coronavirus